 - Nutrition and feeding evaluations, which might include swallowing studies.

 If your child has spastic cerebral palsy, treatment at Gillette can involve medications and procedures that reduce muscle spasticity.
 Cerebral palsy treatment options might include:

 - Oral medication.

 - Injected medication like botulinum toxin and phenol.

 - Implanting an intrathecal baclofen pump, which stores and delivers targeted amounts of medication to the spine.

-- Selective dorsal rhizotomy (SDR) surgery, which improves communication between the brain, spinal cord, nerves and muscles.
+- Selective dorsal rhizotomy (SDR) surgery, and ventral/dorsal rhizotomy surgery, both of which improve communication between the brain, spinal cord, nerves and muscles.